The Army of Portugal in World War One 1916-1918.

 Officers dressed in a single-breasted greatcoat with half a dozen buttons at the front, pleated patch breast pockets, and dipping side pockets all with buttoned flap.
 It had a solitary button on the cuffs, which could be fixed around the wrist using a strap.
-Officers furthermore dressed in an extended grey cloak with dark-blue velvet collar, and pointed grey cloth collar patches on which were placed the badges of rank.
+Officers furthermore dressed in an extended gray cloak with dark-blue velvet collar, and pointed gray cloth collar patches on which were placed the badges of rank.

 The peaked service cap had a harmonizing cloth-covered peak with strip of silver braid for officers and normal shaded leather (silver lace for officers) chin strap, and the arm-of-service banner was placed on the front.
-The fluted steel helmet had been considered to have been produced under agreement in Birmingham, Great britain.
+The fluted steel helmet had been considered to have been produced under agreement in Birmingham, Great Britain.

-Officers were known to use the identical fundamental uniform as their soldiers, however some did dress in open tunics with grey shirts and black ties, while some dressed in tunics with big ‘bellow’ side pockets.
+Officers were known to use the identical fundamental uniform as their soldiers, however some did dress in open tunics with gray shirts and black ties, while some dressed in tunics with big ‘bellow’ side pockets.
 Harmonizing breeches were used with brown leather field footwear, or ankle boots with leather gaiters.
 Officers dressed in the ‘Sam Browne’, while other ranks gotten the Portuguese kind of the British 1908-pattern web equipment.

 Rank was showed on the cuffs of the tunic and greatcoat, as well as on the cloak collar of officers, while other ranks used their rank badges on the shoulder straps.